juankysoriano/Zen/README.md

 Compiling it is easy, just do `./gradlew clean zen` and it will compile it, execute the unit tests and run all the code analysis tools that it provides.

-You are free to open PR, actually you are more than welcome to do it!
+You are free to open Pull Requests, actually you are more than welcome to do it!

 I hope you like it, fork it, play with it, or whatever you want!